-Daiquiris are a blank canvas to which you can add just about any kind of fruit or another ingredient to and come up with something tasty.
+Daiquiris are a blank canvas to which you can add just about any kind of fruit or other ingredient and come up with something tasty.
 Here are a few classic examples.

 I didn’t say a Daiquiri couldn’t have strawberries, just that it wasn’t traditional.